-So what else can one do in -30 temperatures?
-It was right after my Chadar trek and I knew I wanted to explore more of Ladakh.
-The first on my list was Nubra Valley.
-It is the gateway to the highest motorable road in the world and also this route was once constituted as the old silk route that borders on the Karakoram range.
+So what else can one do in -30 temperatures during Ladakh in Winter?
+It was right after my Chadar trek and I knew I wanted to explore more of Ladakh to visit Nubra Valley and the highest motorable road in the world.
+This route was once constituted as the old silk route that borders on the Karakoram range.

 So documents were all sorted and we took a shared jeep costing about Rs 1500 with an estimate time of 5 hours.
-The plan was to be in Nubra for two days and it was going to be an incredibly short stay but I wanted to make the most out of it, and I knew the entire stretch in this weather was going to be super hard due to the heavy snowfall, but it was still quite an adventure.
-Much respect to our jeep driver who manoeuvred the truck like a pro.
+The plan was to be in Nubra Valley for two days and it was going to be an incredibly short stay but I wanted to make the most out of it, and I knew the entire stretch in this weather was going to be super hard due to the heavy snowfall, but it was still quite an adventure.
+Much respect to our jeep driver who manoeuvred the truck like a pro in the winters in Ladakh.

 Day 1 - Nubra Valley to Khardung La Village & Diskit

-An incredibly bumpy ride laden with old Hindi music of songs which I have never heard before during the jeep ride made it for quite an adventure.
+An incredibly bumpy ride laden with old Hindi music of songs which I have never heard before during the jeep ride made it for quite an adventure for a winter episode in Ladakh.
 Hours later we reached South Pullu, where we had to show the documents at the army camp and we also noticed that most trucks had chains around the wheels of the truck to tackle slippery roads.

 We decided we would get down at Khardung La pass on our way back, and instead headed straight to Khardung Village for a break.
 Just 30km from Khardung La lies a small settlement with only a handful of tea shops and quite possibly the best maggie I had ever tasted in my life.